epsilon537/boxlambda/docs/test-build-ym2149.md

 cd build/sim-a7-100/gw/projects/stsound_test
 make stsound_test_sim
 ```
 Execute the generated Verilator model.
 Pass in the SD card image that's checked in as part of the test.
 The SD card image contains the song that we want to play.
-The model runs for 5s simulated time.
+The model runs for 5s of simulated time.
 It will take a few minutes in real-time to complete.
 You should see the following output:
 ```
 ./Vmodel -s ../../../../../gw/projects/stsound_test/test/sdcard.img
 SD Image File: ../../../../../gw/projects/stsound_test/test/sdcard.img